Export Payments to a Bank File

 The resulting payment journal lines cannot be posted, deleted, or voided.

 - Set up the customer as a vendor.
 Name it "Customer X for Refunds", for example.
-For more information, see How to: Register New Vendors.
+For more information, see Register New Vendors.

 - On the payment journal line for the customer, set the Account Type field to Customer, and the Document Type field to Refund.

 - Perform the normal steps for payment export as described in the "To export payments to a bank file" section.

 If you do not want to post a payment journal line for an exported payment, for example because you are waiting for confirmation that the transaction has been processed by the bank, you can just delete the journal line.
 When you later create a payment journal line to pay the remaining amount on the invoice, the Total Exported Amount field shows how much of the payment amount has already been exported.
 Also, you can find detailed information about the exported total by choosing the Credit Transfer Reg.
 Entries button to see details about exported payment files.